Copenhagen: 18th century

 Copenhagen lost around 22,000 of its population of 65,000 to the plague in 1711.
 The city was also struck by two major fires that destroyed much of its infrastructure.
 The Copenhagen Fire of 1728 was the largest in the history of Copenhagen.
 It began on the evening of 20 October, and continued to burn until the morning of 23 October, destroying approximately 28% of the city, leaving some 20% of the population homeless.
 No less than 47% of the medieval section of the city was completely lost.
 Along with the 1795 fire, it is the main reason that few traces of the old town can be found in the modern city.

 A substantial amount of rebuilding followed.
-In 1733, work began on the royal residence of Christiansborg Palace which was completed in 1745.
+In 1733, work began on the royal residence of Christiansborg Palace, which was completed in 1745.
 In 1749, development of the prestigious district of Frederiksstaden was initiated.
 Designed by Nicolai Eigtved in the Rococo style, its centre contained the mansions which now form Amalienborg Palace.
 Major extensions to the naval base of Holmen were undertaken while the city's cultural importance was enhanced with the Royal Theatre and the Royal Academy of Fine Arts.

+During the 18th century, the Danish slave trade, which began during the 17th century, underwent a rapid expansion.
+Between 1660 and 1806, Danish merchants, many of them based out of Copenhagen, transported approximately 120,000 enslaved Africans to the Danish West Indies.
+These merchants were mostly affiliated with the slave-trading Danish West India Company and Danish Asiatic Company, both of which were headquartered in Copenhagen.
+Many buildings in Copenhagen, such as the Moltke Mansion, Yellow Palace and the Vestindisk Pakhus were funded with profits made from the Danish slave trade.
 In the second half of the 18th century, Copenhagen benefited from Denmark's neutrality during the wars between Europe's main powers, allowing it to play an important role in trade between the states around the Baltic Sea.
 After Christiansborg was destroyed by fire in 1794 and another fire caused serious damage to the city in 1795, work began on the classical Copenhagen landmark of Højbro Plads while Nytorv and Gammel Torv were converged.